 This blog entry is based on experiences from me and from other people from multiple companies and projects and does not refer to any one particular organization or situation.

-Many developers — including me — have at some point been amazed and bewildered at some how much time and money large organizations spend on software projects.
+Many people (including me) have at some point been amazed and bewildered at how much time and money large organizations spend on software projects.
 In addition, many developers have looked at such projects and thought they could be built in a fraction of the time and at a fraction of the cost.
 As far as I can tell this is often the case.

-The Swedish police spent some 30 million Euro building a case management system that ended up being scrapped after three years in development.
-Or how about the even more spectacular 2.1 billion dollar price tag to develop the healthcare.gov website?
+For instance, the Swedish police spent some 30 million Euro building a case management system that ended up being scrapped after three years in development.
+Or how about the 2.1 billion dollar price tag to develop the healthcare.gov website?
 There are many more examples of such spectacular budget overruns.

-I'm sure there are many reasons, but I'd like to look at one that can be described a a rift between business and IT that can allow issues to remain undetected and may even exacerbate them.
+I'm sure there are many reasons why this happens, but I'd like to look at one that can be described a a rift between business and IT that can allow issues to remain undetected and may even exacerbate them.
 Let's look at how this might happen.